jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 *< P: Reference target has a reference target itself. >*

 When you’ve reached the reference line’s target symbol, this target symbol may have another reference line.
-In order to find out if it does, the object and type of the object symbol that holds the target square must be tracked down, because the object stores the line targets of its procedure.
+In order to find out if it does, the object and type of the object symbol that holds the target square might be tracked down, because the object stores the line targets of its procedure.

 A reference line’s entering a symbol is not another access, just like any other line entering a symbol is not another access either, even though it involves tracking down of object and type.
 Tracking down object and type is a more common thing than an access.
 It’s merely *involved* in an access, rather than being the access itself.
 It is also *involved* in figuring out a procedure reference line target.
 Every step in finding the procedure reference target involves tracking down a type and object.
-The reference lines must be followed until you find the target procedure and then that’s the procedure to call.
+The reference lines might be followed until you find the target procedure and then that’s the procedure to call.

 ![](images/Symbol%20Language%20(2004).422.png)

 This is a call to a child’s procedure.
 After reaching the child’s procedure, the redirecting isn’t done, because the child’s procedure has reference line (*r*), which is to be followed.
 Eventually b is called.

 When the target procedure is found, it needs to be called.
-In order to do so, object and type must again be traced, in order to know which procedure of which object to call.
+In order to do so, object and type might again be traced, in order to know which procedure of which object to call.
 This again isn’t an access, but the same kind of process is involved: the process of finding the target type and target object of a symbol.

 #### A Complex Call Example